nyancodeid/image-cache/README.md

 when your image is not available in the cache folder, image will be grab from image URL then cached on cache folder.

 ### HIT
-when your image is available in the cache folder, the image will be grab from directly from cache folder.
+when your image is available in the cache folder, the image will be grab directly from cache folder.